 Most of the information you have seen in the sections above is available in printed or downloadable form.

 Click on any publication you are interested in to access a PDF version or ring the office team and we will pop one in the post.
 Our publications are free to our family members, but if you are a professional or non- members there is a small charge for them, click here to download the publications order form.

 If at any time you would like to chat through the information you have been given, do not hesitate in giving the LHM team a ring on 0121 455 8982.

 Antenatal information pack

-Our antenatal information pack has been written for expectant parents who have received a diagnosis of a single ventricle heart condition during a routine pregnancy scan.
+Our antenatal information booklet has been written for expectant parents who have received a diagnosis of a single ventricle heart condition during a routine pregnancy scan.

 This booklet explores the tests that will be offered to help confirm the diagnosis, the treatment options that will be offered during the pregnancy and the management of the pregnancy.
 It then discusses the treatment options for the baby at birth and the lifestyle challenges faced by children with half a working heart.